CarouselDancing/vive-sync-server/README.md

 ## Starting a test client in the Editor
 ## CAUTION : this is the procedure for starting a test client from the server module.
-## For starting the client, please refer to the procedure described in the vive-sync-client readme.
+## For spawning an avatar in the client, please refer to the procedure described in the vive-sync-client readme.

 The test client will spawn an avatar in the default pose in the scene.